-The ABCE layer contains all technology-agnostic methods and components for a privacy-ABC system.
+The ABCE layer contains all technology-agnostic methods and components for a Privacy-ABC system.
 That is, it contains e.g. the methods to parse an obtained presentation policy, perform the selection of applicable credentials for a given policy or to trigger the mechanism-specific generation or verification of the cryptographic evidence.
 The ABCE layer is invoked by the application-layer and calls out the CryptoEngine to obtain the mechanism-specific cryptographic data.
 To perform their tasks, the internal components can also make use of other external components such as the KeyManager, RevocationProxy or IdentitySelection.
-The ABCE internal components are described in Section 3.2-3.6 along the different use-cases.

-Figure 3.1 - Overview of the Architecture on the User's Side
+Figure 3.1 - Overview of the Privacy-ABC Architecture on the User Side